 Although a few doctors say you can go straight back to normal after surgery, most surgeons recommend NO exertion for the first week.
 That includes any kind of exercise, including all sports, no matter how gentle.

-After a week, you can start gentle activity such as walking or lawn bowls.
+After a week, you can start gentle activities, such as walking or lawn bowls.

 You must wait at least two weeks before restarting any vigorous exercise such as aerobics, contact sports or weight training.

-If you're an exercise nut or a keen sportsman, you may be tempted to ignore these restrictions - however, isn't it better to miss out on a couple of weeks' exercise than risk your sight?
-Think about the impact of your foot on the pavement when you run, and how that jarring transmits through your body to your eye.
-Imagine the feeling of pressure in your body when you lift a heavy weight - that transmits to your eye, too.
+If you're an exercise nut or a keen sportsman, you may be tempted to ignore these restrictions—but isn't it better to miss out on a couple of weeks' exercise than risk your sight?
+Think about the impact of your foot on the pavement when you run and how that jarring transmits through your body to your eye.
+Imagine the feeling of pressure in your body when you lift a heavy weight: That transmits to your eye, too.

-If your work involves lifting heavy objects, digging, or any other physical activity, you may have to take one or two weeks' sick leave, or request light duties, for the two weeks after your op.
+If your work involves lifting heavy objects, digging, or any other physical activity, you may have to take one or two weeks of sick leave or request light duties for the two weeks after your op.